 The Teeth Cleaning

-If it has been several years since your last trip to the dentist, then this appointment will inevitably include a teeth cleaning.
+If it’s been several years since your last trip to the dentist, then this appointment will inevitably include a teeth cleaning.
 Plaque has had plenty of time to build up on your teeth, even if you’ve been brushing and flossing diligently at least twice a day; therefore, your hygienist will need to spend quite a bit of time scraping plaque and tartar build-up from your teeth.
 This may cause mild discomfort and some gum bleeding, but it shouldn’t cause a great deal of pain.
 And, in the end, you’ll be impressed with how clean your teeth look and feel after they’re finished.

 Fortunately, this part is painless, so it should be easier to prepare for.
 Expect your hygienist to take plenty of exposures since the dentist needs to get a really good look at all of your teeth, even below the gum line.
 The only discomfort you might experience is if you have a sensitive gag reflex, which can be triggered by the bitewing plates used during the x-rays.
 If this has been a problem for you in the past, inform the hygienist.
 They can make the process more comfortable for you.
 And unlike older x-rays, results are now available instantaneously, making the process much more efficient, so you won’t have to spend so much time worrying about the results.